akinsho/bufferline.nvim/README.md

 🤷 figured someone else might like the aesthetic.
 Don't make me regret this...

-## Goals

-- [x] Make it snazzy
-- [x] Maintain general appearance across various colour schemes

-### Future Goals

-- [x] Show only the buffers relevant/open in a specific tab as a configurable setting
-- [ ] Show LSP diagnostics in bufferline so it's clear which buffers have errors

 ## Non-goals 🙏

 - Appeal to every single person's tastes.
 This plugin is opinionated about how the tabline